Our clinical guidelines and updates help you make the best evidence-based decisions for your patients.

 The recipient will be selected based on the following criteria: investigator, career development plan, environment and institutional commitment, research plan, mentors and collaborators and relevance to digestive diseases and AGA’s mission.
 Applicants should state their career goals and objectives, plan for career development/training activities during the award period and clearly state how the additional training will benefit their research career.

 A panel comprising members of the AGA Institute Research Awards Panel will review applicants for scientific merit and select the award recipients.
-Funding will commence in July 2025.
+Applicants will receive a status notification on or before April 1, 2025, and funding will commence in July 2025.

 The application deadline is December 4, 2024.
 Applications are only accepted through the AGA Grants Management System.
 Click the “Apply Now” button to create an account and/or submit an application.
 Applicants may preview the application as it will appear in the AGA Grants Management System.
 Please note that this template is for reference only; all applications are completed online by selecting the “Apply Now” button.